cni-iisc/Campus-Simulator/staticInst/README.md

 `python3 campus_parse_and_instantiate.py -i <Input file path> -o <Output file path>`

 This will output two json files: individuals.json and interaction_spaces.json which can be found by default in ./data/campus_data

+NOTE: If you're running this on a terminal, please make the following edit to campus_parse_and_instantiate.py:
+The line: from .transmission_coefficients import transmission_coefficients
+Changes to: from transmission_coefficients import transmission_coefficients